FAForever/faf-aio-replayserver/README.md

 `python3 setup/db_setup.py`

-For python packages, just install dependencies in requirements.txt and requirements-test.txt in a virtualenv.
+For python packages, just install dependencies in requirements/main.txt and requirements/test.txt in a virtualenv.
 Note that asynctest 0.12.2 throws errors in a few tests - see issue #108 in asynctest's github for a fix you can apply manually.
 Once everything is setup, you can run tests with: